 April/May/beginning of June – Limit catches of 20-30, 3-6lb Coho Salmon are common.
 Very fast action.
-Shallow-water, Brown and Lake Trout numbers can be excellent in April ahead of the arrival of Coho schools.
+Brown and Lake Trout numbers can be world class in April ahead of the arrival of Coho schools.
 We will often orient some of our gear towards large Chinook (King) Salmon as well when fishing overlapping waters.
 Bags and bags of many, tasty Coho Salmon fillets!

-July/August – Prime time for large, mature Chinook (King) Salmon in the 12lb-20lb+ range.
+July/August – Large, mature Chinook (King) Salmon in the 12lb-20lb+ range.
 Trophy-size salmon time.
 Single fish fillets worth hundreds of dollars alone in market price of wild King Salmon.
 Excellent Lake Trout catches remain.
-Steelhead, Brown Trout, and Coho Salmon still available.
+Steelhead, Brown Trout, and Coho Salmon usually available.

 In Further Detail:

 Windycitysalmon kicks off the season on Lake Michigan in April as massive schools of Coho Salmon assemble in the southern basin of the lake between Chicago and Waukegan.
 While these fish aren’t the kind of monsters that we tangle with later in the season, the shear numbers that you can expect to hook into and catch, sometimes in just few hours, can be truly amazing.
 We will often have 2-3-4 fish on at the same time and our record was 10 fish on at once!